fuseainl/attendee/docs/zoom_oauth.md

 ## Create a Zoom App

 You'll need to create a Zoom OAuth App that your users will authorize.
 We recommend creating separate apps for development and production.
+You will need to choose whether you want to use the local recording token or the onbehalf token or both.
+Since the onbehalf token will be required after February 23, 2026, we highly recommend you use it.
+The local recording token is only needed if your bots are recording meetings and you want to record meetings without asking permission from the host.

 1. Go to the [Zoom Developer Portal](https://marketplace.zoom.us/user/build) and create a new General app.
 2. On the sidebar select 'Basic Information'.